merkle-open/aem-utils/CONTRIBUTING.md

 ## Issue Report Guidelines

-A well defined issue report will help in quickly understanding and replicating the problem faced, or the feature requested.
+A well-defined issue report will help in quickly understanding and replicating the problem faced, or the feature requested.

 See our [bug report](.github/ISSUE_TEMPLATE/BUG_TEMPLATE.md)